SNAPSHOT-India stocks, bonds, rupee, swaps, call, gold at 2:35 p.m.

 -------------------------------

-The benchmark 10-year 8.79 percent, 2021 bond yield up 2 basis points at 8.83 percent, as the market was cautious due to the likelihood of additional federal borrowing in the current fiscal year after New Delhi indicated that it would need to spend to more.
+The benchmark 10-year 8.79 percent, 2021 bond yield at 8.84 percent from 8.79 at Thursday's close after finance minister Pranab Mukherjee sought parliamentary approval for additional spending in the current fiscal year to end-March 2012, adding to supply concerns.

 RUPEE